Before I Let You Go

 "Before I Let You Go" is a song by American R&B group Blackstreet, recorded for the group's self-titled debut album (1994).
-The song was released as the third single for the album in November 1994.
-The song was notable for featuring lead vocals from Dave Hollister who joined the group upon the album's release.
+The song was released as the third single for the album in November 1994 by Interscope Records.
+It was notable for featuring lead vocals from Dave Hollister who joined the group upon the album's release.

-"Before I Let You Go" peaked at number seven on the Billboard Hot 100 chart and number two on the Hot R&B Singles chart.
+"Before I Let You Go" peaked at number seven on the US Billboard Hot 100 and number two on the Hot R&B Singles chart.
 This made it the group's highest charting single on both charts respectively before it was surpassed by "No Diggity" two years later.
 The song lyrically focuses on the narrator who does not want to lose the love of his life out of concern that she is no longer romantically interested and wants her to "say goodnight" as opposed to "say goodbye."

+Critical reception

+Ralph Tee from the Record Mirror Dance Update gave "Before I Let You Go" three out of five, naming it "the big ghetto love ballad" of the album.